AnhHoang-21/Computer-Vision-introduction/README.md

-# Computer-Vision-introduction
+# Computer Vision Introduction
-Brief Introduction to Computer Vision
+Brief Introduction to Computer Vision with PowerPoint slide This is my previous assignment for the ACS Professional Year Program - 2023